elenaivan/qa-task/MobileREADME.md

 * all the PageObjects would be different and require different selectors for the mobile app
 * we would need to write methods to interact with these objects from the mobile pages
 * flows and available features might be different than on the website
-* the tests would have to be adapted
+* the tests would have to be rewritten

 # Links I used for this